2015 – The Beginning

 We celebrated the end of our first successful term with a Christmas Sharing and fundraiser, at St Elizabeth’s Hall in Salisbury.
 This sociable and well-attended occasion saw three informal dance performances of works in progress, one from each of the Open Classes and the Company.

-2 Open Classes and Company classes continue.
+2 Open Classes and Company classes continued.

 Neon Dance Choreographic Weekend Workshop for the Company led by Artistic Director Adrienne Hart on 5/6 March

-The Company performed their own work “Dance Me” choreographed by Roz Conlon, at the Breathe event in Taunton (7 Feb), the Elixir Development Day at Sadlers Wells, London (18 Mar) and the D-Fuse dance platform at The Point (19 Mar).
+The Company performed their own work “Dance Me” choreographed by Rosalind Conlon, at the Breathe event in Taunton (7 Feb), the Elixir Development Day at Sadlers Wells, London (18 Mar) and the D-Fuse dance platform at The Point (19 Mar).